ankit7540/RamanSpecCalibration/Igor_procedure/README.md

 *Obtaining wavelength  sensitivity* : Actual fitting  functions for  linear, quadratic and cubic polynomial functions  as models for the wavelength sensitivity. `Weighted_fit_wavelength_sensitivity.ipf` includes  all  the required functions and example of data set required.
 See Readme in the sub-directory for more details.

-`compute_spectra.ipf` :

 Requirements
 ----------------
-Tetsed with IgorPro 6.36 and 7 or higher.
+IgorPro 6.36 or  7 and higher.

 Usage
 ----------------